orchidsoftware/orchid.software/docs/en/docs/alert.md

 Notifications are a powerful tool that allows you to keep your users informed and engaged with your app.
 They can be used to alert users of important events, such as the completion of a long process or the arrival of a new message.
 In this guide, we will show you how to use notifications in your app using Laravel Orchid.

-> Please take a moment to [review our recommendations for giving feedback](https://orchid.software/en/hig/providing-feedback) to ensure that your application looks exceptional.
+> Please take a moment to [review our recommendations for providing feedback](https://orchid.software/en/hig/providing-feedback) to ensure that your application looks exceptional.

 ## Flash Messages